Vilar de Barrio to Xinzon (Xinzo de Limia) and Ourense (again) 6.12.16 16km

-Aim: Not to focus on what I do not have, but what I do.
+Aim: to focus on what I have, not what I do not.

 Stops: One, to charge my phone and ‘recharge my batteries’ on the outskirts of Xinzon.

-Got lost: I thought I was, but actually it was one straight main road between Vilar de Barrio and Xinzon, so, impossible.
+Getting lost: I thought I was, but then discovered that there is only one straight main road between Vilar de Barrio and Xinzon!

 Other pilgrims: I was not on the Camino, so none.

 Lesson learned: Just because there are huge signs indicating a train station and also a bus stop in the centre of a village, it doesn’t mean there are any means of public transport in or out.